GENeSYS-MOD/GENeSYS_MOD.readthedocs/paper/paper.md

 # Statement of need

 Energy system models are powerful tools commonly used to create detailed insights into possibly future developments of the energy system, providing valuable information to decision makers.
 This includes a variety of model outputs such as cost-efficient capacity planning for both generation and flexibility options, as well as information on the resulting costs, supply mixes, and emission trajectories.
-Noteworthy examples of other established open energy system modelling frameworks include PyPSA, OSeMOSYS, oemof, Balmorel, TIMES, and EMPIRE.
+Noteworthy examples of other established open energy system modelling frameworks include PyPSA [@brown_pypsa_2018], OSeMOSYS [@howells_osemosys_2011], oemof [@hilpert_open_2018], Balmorel [@wiese_balmorel_2018], TIMES [@loulou_documentation_2005], or EMPIRE [@backe_empire_2022].
+A comparison of several open source energy system modelling frameworks, including GENeSYS-MOD can be found at @candas_code_2022 .

-The Global Energy System Model (GENeSYS-MOD) was originally released in 2017 [@loffler_designing_2017] and has since then been updated and expanded several times.
+GENeSYS-MOD, which stands for "The Global Energy System Model", was originally released in 2017 [@loffler_designing_2017] and has since then been updated and expanded several times.
 However, one major shortcoming of older GENeSYS-MOD versions was that it was only available for the General Algebraic Modeling Language (GAMS), a commercial software for model building, which restricted the openness of the framework.
 Therefore, with version 4.0, we now introduce a new Julia version of GENeSYS-MOD that offers the exact same functionality as the GAMS-based version, but removes all commercial license requirements, especially when also using an open solver such as HiGHS.

 # Overview over the functionality and capabilities of GENeSYS-MOD

 GENeSYS-MOD is a cost-optimizing linear program that computes cost-optimal pathways for the energy system across multiple sectors, usually focusing on long-term pathways for the energy system. \autoref{fig:inputs_outputs} shows some of the core inputs and outputs of the model.
+Contrary to what the name suggests, GENeSYS-MOD can not only be applied at the global level (even though that was the initial application [@loffler_designing_2017]), but instead is purely data-driven and has been successfully used in both macro-regional (e.g. Europe) [@moskalenko_europes_2024], country-level [@hanto_effects_2021], and even regional levels [@herpich_100_2024].

 ![Main inputs and outputs of GENeSYS-MOD.\label{fig:inputs_outputs}](GENeSYS-MOD_inputs_outputs.png){width="90%"}

 ## Methodology background

 In its origin, GENeSYS-MOD is based on the Open Source Enenergy Modelling System (OSeMOSYS), but has been altered and expanded in functionality over time.
-Nevertheless, the overall structure and nomenclature has been kept.
+Nevertheless, the overall structure and nomenclature have been kept.

 # General framework structure of GENeSYS-MOD version 4